Gerit Quealy

 Gerit Quealy is an American writer, editor, and actor.

 She is the co-author of Wedding Flowers (2003) and Wedding Cakes and Flowers (2006), and an editor of Fifty Things to Do When You Turn Fifty (2005).

 Quealy has also written for the Vows column of The New York Times, as well as the Style desk of the Times.

 Quealy was formerly a Wilhelmina model and an associate editor of Flair magazine.
 From 1983 to 1985 (and briefly in 1987), she played Jacqueline Dubujak Novak on the ABC daytime serial Ryan's Hope.

+Shakespearean scholarship

+Quealy is a Shakespearean scholar and an adherent of the Oxfordian theory of Shakespeare authorship.